ethereumjs/ethereumjs-monorepo/docs/API.md

 <a name="BoundProtocol"></a>

 ## BoundProtocol ⇐ <code>EventEmitter</code>
-Binds a protocl implementation to the specified peer
+Binds a protocol implementation to the specified peer

 **Kind**: global class
 **Extends**: <code>EventEmitter</code>